Sub-C Rechargeable Battery

 1/2 Sub-C, 4/5 Sub-C, and 5/4 Sub-C Batteries

-1/2 Sub-C, 4/5 Sub-C, and 5/4 Sub-C batteries are very similar to Sub-C batteries in terms of chemistry (NiCd or NiMH), diameter (~23 mm), and use (for cordless tools, appliances, toys, and similar), but they differ in height:
+1/2 Sub-C, 4/5 Sub-C, and 5/4 Sub-C batteries are very similar to Sub-C batteries in terms of chemistry (NiCd or NiMH), diameter (~23 mm), and use (for power tools, appliances, toys, and similar), but they differ in height:

 • 1/2 Sub-C Height: ~21.5 mm,